Profiscience/ko-component-router/docs/middleware.md

 ## Execution Order

-Assuming navigation from a => b, where "X/app" indicates app middleware for route X, middleware is executed in the following order...
+Assuming navigation from from => to, where "X/app" indicates app middleware for route X, middleware is executed in the following order...

-- a: before dispose
+- from: before dispose
-- a/app: before dispose
+- from/app: before dispose

-- b/app: before render
+- to/app: before render
-- b: before render
+- to: before render

+- to: render

-- a: after dispose
+- from: after dispose
-- a/app: after dispose
+- from/app: after dispose

-- b/app: after render
+- to/app: after render
-- b: after render
+- to: after render

 *Why is the next page's before render middleware called before this one is disposed entirely!?*

-Because doing so prevents intermediate whitespace while asynchronous before render middleware is executing.
+Good question.
+This gives the best possible UX by preventing intermediate whitespace while asynchronous beforeRender middleware is executing.
+See the [loading-animation](../examples/loading-animation) example for more.

+## Using with Nested Routing

+When used with nested routing, child middleware will also be executed as part of the execution chain, meaning as long as data is gathered in middleware, it will all be available down the chain for a deep synchronous render.

 ---